-I wanted to find a new cookie recipe to send back with Natalie to help her get through finals week.
+I was looking for a new cookie recipe to send back to school with Natalie to help her get through finals week.
 She asked for something not too sweet.
 One of her favorite snacks when she lived at home were salt and pepper roasted peanuts.
 We discovered them at Fresh Market and then for some reason, they stopped carrying them.
 Adding pepper to salty peanuts was such a great idea.
+So why not make a peppery peanut butter cookies!

-When I saw this recipe for peanut butter cookies with cayenne pepper, I couldn’t wait to try them.
-The recipe for Peppery Peanut Butter Cookies is from a new cookbook by Samantha Seneviratne called The New Sugar & Spice.
+The recipe for Peppery Peanut Butter Cookies was adapted from a recipe in a new cookbook by Samantha Seneviratne called The New Sugar & Spice.
 The chapters are divided by seasoning and the first chapter is Peppercorn and Chili.
 I bought the cookbook specifically to make the salt and pepper caramel brownies but haven’t had a chance to try them yet.

-These got a thumbs up from everyone which means I will be including them in my cookie gifts.
+These got a thumbs up from everyone which means I will be including them in my bags of cookie gifts this year.
 I always try to find some unusual cookies to give to friends for Christmas and I think these will be perfect.
-Last year I made Cornmeal Lime Cookies and Cream Cheese Walnut Cookies, check them out if you are looking for something different and don’t want to go the spicy route.
+Last year I made Cornmeal Lime Cookies and Cream Cheese Walnut Cookies, check them out if you’re looking for something different and don’t want to go the spicy route.

 Just a note you may need to put a warning on these, most people don’t expect a cookie to be spicy.